willjhliang/notes/Data Structures and Algorithms/Algorithms/🚈 Prim.md

+# Minimum Spanning Tree Problem
-Minimum spanning tree problem: find the spanning tree of weighted-graph $G$ (connects all vertices) that has minimum cumulative weight.
+Find the spanning tree of weighted-graph $G$ (connects all vertices) that has minimum cumulative weight.

 # Theory
 The cut property states that for any cut $(S, V \setminus S)$ of $G$, the minimum edge $e$ crossing the cut must be in all minimum spanning trees.
 Prim uses this property to greedily add minimum-weight edges, building a connected component $C$ and applying the property to cut $(C, V \setminus C)$.